Deborah's Place: History

 With help from the Community Emergency Shelter Organization (CESO), Deborah's Place was able to create an its first overnight shelter for women on the North side of Chicago.
 The organization's first overnight shelter was opened in 1985 in a church gymnasium at the location of 1404 North Sedgwick Ave., Chicago, Illinois.
 The staff included three people with 25 volunteers and a budget of $69,000.
 By 1987 the organization was granted 501(c)(3) non-profit status.
 In 1998, Womancraft Inc, a for-profit program was launched, which employed participants of Deborah's Place to make jewelry and paper decorations to help raise funds for the organization.
 By 2004, the switch to providing long-term stability occurred and the organization opened its first daytime shelter in Bucktown, Chicago, along with a transitional housing program with the purpose of helping homeless women find housing and income.

 Philosophy

-Locations in Garfield Park, Lakeview and Old Town offer the practice of Housing First and Harm Reduction, which is the philosophy of reducing the harm associated with risky activities by including strategies such as participants setting goals, having alcohol free housing with sobriety checks upon entry and having room checks.
+Locations in Garfield Park and Old Town offer Permanent Supportive Housing to women who've experienced homelessness.
+Based on the philosophy of Housing First, the organization strives to meet women where they are, with the goal that once a woman comes to Deborah's Place she will never be homeless again.
+This includes the evidence-based practice of Harm Reduction, which provides resources to reduce the risks of engaging in dangerous behavior such as drug use rather than enforcing sobriety as a condition of maintaining housing.
+Supportive community is also key to the organization's philosophy of healing from the trauma of homelessness.